Pingwu County: Languages

 Pingwu County is one of three counties in Sichuan where the Baima language is spoken.

 Attractions

 Pingwu county is the center of the biggest remaining giant panda habitat in China, i.e. the Minshan Mountains.
 Close to the Baima Ethnic Township, for example, the national panda reserve "Wanglang" is located.
 The WWF has conducted an Integrated Community Development Project in the Baima township to reduce direct and indirect poaching threats to the panda population.
-A temple named "Baoensi" is also located there.
+Bao'en Temple, a Buddhist monastery dating back to the 15th century, is located in Pingwu County.

 Fauna

 There are two species of Megophryidae frogs endemic to Pingwu County, namely Scutiger pingwuensis and Oreolalax chuanbeiensis.